PeterBrain/boilr/README.md

 ![self-sufficiency example](./docs/fronius.jpg)
 Here you can see that all the energy from the pv system is either used to charge the battery or consumed directly (all electrical consumer + heating element of the water heater)

-If you are not comfortable with some electrical parts, call an electrician, because they can definitely kill you.
-Things like networking and connecting the raspberry to the relay shouldn't be that hard.
+If you are not comfortable with the electrical part, call an electrician, because it can definitely kill you.
+Although, things like networking and connecting the raspberry to the relay shouldn't be that hard.

 ## Additional Downloads